Medical Billing and Coding Academy

 Our Medical Billing and Coding Academy delivers the skills students need to solve insurance billing and coding problems.
 It details proper assignment of codes and the process to file claims for reimbursement.
 With the transition to ICD-10, effective as of October 1, 2015, this course will also provide training in ICD-10-CM.

-The Academy includes 80 hours of instruction and qualifies individuals to sit for the Certified Coding Association (CCA) exam.
-The Academy also meets the educational requirements for the Certified Professional Coder (CPC) exam, but students will need to obtain or have 1-2 years of work experience
+The Academy includes 80 hours of instruction and meets the educational requirements for the Certified Professional Coder (CPC) exam.

 Our Medical Billing and Coding Academy is intended for students who want to prepare for an exciting, challenging and rewarding career in healthcare.